 LD Curriculum Director

 Lawrence Zhou is a LD curriculum Director at Victory Briefs.
 Lawrence competed at Bartlesville HS in Oklahoma (2010-2014) in Lincoln-Douglas Debate.
 In high school, he was the 2014 NSDA LD National Champion.
 He was also a three-time finalist and two-time champion of the Oklahoma State Tournament and placed 6th at NFL Nationals his junior year.
-He now attends the University of Oklahoma where he is a member of the OU Ethics Bowl Team and debates on the OU Shannon Self Debate Program policy team.
-This will be his fifth year at VBI.
+He now attends the University of Oklahoma where he is a Management of Information Systems major and Philosophy minor.
+He is an assistant coach at The Harker School, a member of the OU Ethics Bowl Team, and debates on the OU Shannon Self Debate Program policy team.
+This will be his sixth year at VBI.

 Director of Student Life